 The condensed consolidated financial statements include the accounts of Addus HomeCare Corporation ("Holdings") and its subsidiaries (together with Holdings, the "Company" or "we").
-The Company operates as one reportable business segment and is a provider of comprehensive home and community based personal care services, which are provided primarily in the home, and focused on the dual eligible (Medicare/Medicaid) population.
-The Company's personal care services provide assistance with activities of daily living, and adult day care.
+The Company operates as one reportable business segment and is a provider of comprehensive personal care services, which are provided primarily in the home.
+The Company's personal care services provide assistance with activities of daily living and adult day services.
 The Company's consumers are primarily persons who are at risk of hospitalization or institutionalization, such as the elderly, chronically ill and disabled.
 The Company's payor clients include federal, state and local governmental agencies, managed care organizations, commercial insurers and private individuals.
-The Company currently provides home and community based services to over 32,000 consumers through 120 locations across 23 states, including 6 adult day centers in Illinois.
+As of September 30, 2016, the Company provided personal care services to over 34,000 consumers through 118 locations across 24 states, including three adult day services centers in Illinois.